 I tried several things first, such as cleaning the mass airflow sensor, changing the air filter, and changing spark plugs, but the problem persisted.
 There were no error codes associated with this problem.

 This is an automatic transmission vehicle.
 The way it is designed, it is not possible to drain all the automatic transmission fluid (ATF) out at once.
 You can drain out about 3 quarts at a time, and the total capacity is around 9 quarts.
-For this reason, I followed these steps:
+For this reason, I did the following.